 For example, some patients may be more reluctant to schedule their own appointments for a variety of reasons.

 In such an instance, Patti says care managers need to know if the practice is okay with the care manager scheduling appointments on the patient’s behalf or if the practice prefers the care manager to call the office and have them do it.

 “Building relationships with the physicians and administrative staff at the practice you’re working with makes the administrative side of being a care manager much easier.”

 Connecting Patients with Social and Community Support Systems

-Many of the healthcare problems these patients face are exacerbated by an inability to obtain this essential support needed to keep the health condition stable or controlled.
+Many of the healthcare problems these patients face are exacerbated by an inability to obtain the essential support needed to keep the health condition stable or controlled.

-To alleviate this issue, it's important for Care Managers to encourage their patients to discuss problems they are having obtaining this support.
+To alleviate this issue, it's important for care managers to encourage their patients to discuss problems they are having while obtaining this support.
 Ask your patients questions.

 Are they having difficulty managing their diet or medications?
 Are the medications they need easily accessible?
 Do they have adequate transportation to fully leverage these support systems?
 Are they plugged into a social support system and able to meet other basic needs?

 These are all important questions you can ask to make sure your patient’s health is sustained.

 One way to ensure your patient’s needs are being met is by reaching out to other health services.
 Depending on the provider group, there may be a social worker or staff member working through the office who can provide referrals to the appropriate agencies.